top of page

 Jennica

-Jimothy Dyck lived to survive another day at the office.
+E03: Zombie Office Series, "Jennica" E03: Zombie Office Series, "Jennica" Content Rating: PG-14 Jimothy Dyck lived to survive another day at the office.
 It was late by the time he finally got home.
 The only working streetlight on Harmony Lane flickered sadly at Jimothy as he pulled up in front of his house.
 He parked his 1997 faded brown Ford Taurus in the driveway and let out a sigh.
 When he got to the front door, Jimothy stopped to loosen his tie and take a deep breath.
-“Honey, I’m home!”
-Jimothy opened the door and called to his wife, Maria.
-The house was compl

 Alan Wiebe